knolleary/knolleary.github.io/_posts/2020-01-02-twenty-nineteen.md

 So, 2019 happened.
 Herewith some thoughts about the last year and reflecting on what's to come.

-tl;dr: The world is literally on fire, Brexit is happening, we're lead by liars, cheats and idiots, and I'm no nearer to 13st then I was a year ago.
+tl;dr: The world is literally on fire, Brexit is happening, we're led by liars, cheats and idiots, and I'm no nearer to 13st then I was a year ago.
 But despite it all being a mess, there's still plenty to do every day and with some focussed effort, it will all be okay in the end.
 Except maybe Brexit - nothing good can come from that.